-24.26.
-IAIGs have different models of governance (i.e. more centralised or more decentralised).
-ComFrame does not favour any particular governance model and instead-is intended to be read to apply to all models focuses on the outcomes that the governance model needs to achieve.
+26. IAIGs have different models of governance (i.e. more centralised or more decentralised).
+ComFrame does not favour any particular governance model and is intended to be read to apply to all models.
 The organisation of an IAIG can be structured in various ways as long as the outcomes are achieved.